 I say that because most people associated with elections- especially those running for government office- are smart enough not to do or say anything that would be a federal crime.

-Usually, where I see them getting caught is other people are doing things, and then those people are getting caught themselves and claiming that the official is the one that put them up to it or somebody close the official.
+Usually, I see them getting caught when other people are doing things, and then those people are getting caught themselves and claiming that the official is the one who put them up to it or somebody close to the official.

 Typically, the only time we'll see people getting caught in some sort of an election law violation at the federal level is if they can get wiretaps.

 They need probable cause to do that.
-They can then hear the specific players, the specific targets involved in conversations that make it clear that those people are trying to do something illegal related to an election.
+They can then hear the specific players and targets involved in conversations that make it clear that those people are trying to do something illegal related to an election.